premchander-revature/interviewquestions/JUnit_IS/JUnit_Int_Spe.md

 ---

-25. What are Annotations and how are they are useful in Junit?
+25. What are Annotations and how are they are useful in JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)